greenplum-db/gpdb-archive/gpdb-doc/markdown/security-guide/topics/Encryption.html.md

 # Encrypting Data and Database Connections

-Describes how to encrypt data at rest in the database or in transit over the network, to protect from eavesdroppers or man-in-the-middle attacks.
+This topic describes how to encrypt data at rest in the database or in transit over the network, to protect from eavesdroppers or man-in-the-middle attacks.

 -   Connections between clients and the master database can be encrypted with SSL.
 This is enabled with the `ssl` server configuration parameter, which is `off` by default.
 Setting the `ssl` parameter to `on` allows client communications with the master to be encrypted.
 The master database must be set up for SSL.
 See [OpenSSL Configuration](Authenticate.html#openssl_config) for more about encrypting client connections with SSL.
 -   Greenplum Database allows SSL encryption of data in transit between the Greenplum parallel file distribution server, `gpfdist`, and segment hosts.
 See [Encrypting gpfdist Connections](#gpfdist_connections) for more information.